da-nrw/DNSCore/DAWeb/doc/build.md

 ## Deploy Da-Web3 WAR

 ### Build Da-Web3

+You may need to copy the application.properties.template file to application.properties if you want to build DA-Web on your own.

 In normal build processes this is done automatically by the install processes called in the maven build process.
 If you want to build DA-Web as isolated project, you will need to have GRAILS installed on your command line, while the project itself is not mavenized yet.

 Builds without having a related build of CB are strongly discouraged, while the both applications share the same model.